Here’s the MileLion’s review of the UOB Lady’s Card, the card that never fails to stimulate wholesome and sensitive online discourse.

 The UOB Lady’s Card takes the traditional rewards card formula and gives it a unique spin.
 The ability to choose your preferred bonus category means this could be a dining card, a travel card, a shopping card, or something else, depending on your needs at the time.

-The 4 mpd monthly cap of S$3K for the Solitaire is also significantly higher than any other rewards card out there, and can really help big spenders rake in the miles quickly.
-The card does come with a higher annual fee of S$406.60, but it can be waived for the first year at least.
-I’d love to hear some data points about whether fees can be waived subsequently, because as much as I love a high 4 mpd cap, I’m not sure it’s worth paying for.
+The S$3,000 monthly 6 mpd cap for the Solitaire is also significantly higher than any other rewards card out there, and can really help big spenders rake in the miles quickly.
+It does come with a higher annual fee of S$410.40, but it is waivable in practice.

 It’s just a shame that the product is gender-specific, because it’s got such a wide range of use cases for miles chasers.
 If you’re a lady who’s into miles, this absolutely needs to be one of the cards you use.